All while you still rely on the website to generate brand engagement and sales.

 It also increases brand recognition.
 The more customers see and use your app, the more likely they are to go and buy from you.
 Having branded icon of yours sitting in front of them 200 minutes per day is a great way to keep your brand fresh in their mind.

-Mobile app helps provide value to customers.
+Mobile apps help provide value to customers.
 Your mobile app could serve customers in a multitude of ways, from offering exclusive discounts or information to the ability to get instant support and feedback from the company.

 And finally, it becomes another sales channel.
 An app could give customers the ability to do whatever they would normally on your site but without having to step away from the comfort of their mobile device.